When Is the Best Time to Find a Job?

 In the spring, tourism and hospitality industries start gearing up for summer.
 Schools beginning planning for the next school year, though hiring decisions can still be months away at this point.
 And generally, hiring managers are looking to fill open positions before the summer months when key decision-makers begin taking vacations in the summer.

-Not only do vacation schedules of key decision-makers cause hiring to become more difficult in the depth of summer, but at many companies there is a general slowdown of the pace of work in the summer.
+Not only do vacation schedules of key decision-makers cause hiring to become more difficult in the depth of summer, but at many companies, there is a general slowdown in the pace of work in the summer.
 Resumes sent during this time can be lost in a person’s inbox who is on vacation and not forwarded to the right person until it’s too late.

 The start of August is much like July, but by mid-August vacations are winding down (particularly in areas where school starts in August), and people are looking ahead to September.
 The first half of the year’s financials are available, and companies are ready to plan for the fourth quarter.
 So new opening will start to appear during the second half of this month, so have that resume ready.